-We teach Mathematics daily and follow the National Curriculum for Mathematics which aims for all pupils to:
+We teach Mathematics daily, using the White Rose Maths Mixed Age Scheme of Learning (further details of which can be accessed using the links below).
+This follows the National Curriculum for Mathematics (2014) which aims for all pupils to:

 - become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately

 - reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language

 - can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions

 At Northbourne, we are developing a mastery approach to teaching Maths.
 This enables the children to gain a deep understanding of the Maths they are learning, giving them a solid foundation which they can build upon as they progress through the school.
 Part of this is learning key number facts such as number bonds and multiplication facts from very early in their education; this builds confidence in the children as they develop fluency and understanding which they can apply to solving problems.